Alternative approach to the optimality of the threshold strategy for spectrally negative Levy processes: Optimal dividend strategies

 \begin{theorem} Suppose that the L\'evy measure $\Pi$ has a completely monotone density and that $\delta>0$.
 Then $V(x,b^*)$ is a concave function on $(0, \infty)$, where $b^*$ is the solution of $V'(b^*,b^*)=1$.
 Consequently, the threshold strategy with threshold $b^*$ is the optimal dividend strategy. \end{theorem}

 {\bf Remark 5.1.} \ If there were no restrictions on the admissible dividend rate $r(t)$, or, $\alpha =c$ in the case of $X$ has paths of bounded variation, then the threshold becomes a barrier.
-Suppose that the L\'evy measure $\Pi$ has a completely monotone density and that $\delta>0$, then barrier strategy at $b^*$ is an optimal strategy.
+Suppose that the L\'evy measure $\Pi$ has a completely monotone density, then barrier strategy at $b^*$ is an optimal strategy.
 This result can be found in Loeffen [29].
-Kyprianou et al. [26] strengthen the result of Loeffen [29] established a larger class of L\'evy processes for which the barrier strategy is optimal among all admissible ones.
-An alternative proof is given in Yin and Wang [35].
+Closely related works in the literature are Kyprianou et al. [26] and Yin and Wang [35].

-{\bf Remark 5.2.} \ We can conclude that the threshold strategy is the optimal dividend strategy for the compound Poisson risk model or the compound Poisson risk model perturbed by Brownian motion where the claims have a distribution with a completely monotone probability density function, which extended the known result (c.f.
-Gerber and Shiu [17] where only consider the exponential claim density under the Cram\'er-Lundberg setting).
+{\bf Remark 5.2.} \ We can conclude that the threshold strategy is the optimal dividend strategy for the compound Poisson risk model or the compound Poisson risk model perturbed by Brownian motion where the claims have a distribution with a completely monotone probability density function, which extended the result in Gerber and Shiu [17] and Yin and Yuen [36].

 0.3cm